StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 • **7 days before the deletion**
 • **on the day of deletion**

-Let's say you set the deletion period to **5 days** or choose a **shorter deletion period** than your current one.
-In that case, your team members will only receive one e-mail on the day of deletion (for documents that have been longer on Skribble than the new deletion period).
+If you set the deletion period to 5 days or choose a shorter one than your current deletion period, your team members will only receive one e-mail on the day of deletion for documents that have been longer on Skribble than the deletion period set.

 ..
 NOTE::
-   The information below is only relevant for Enterprise customers who haven’t activated the deletion period for all documents.
+   The information below only applies to Enterprise customers who haven’t activated the deletion period for all documents.

 .. _completed-documents:

 **Deletion period for completed documents**

-The deletion period only applies to completed documents, such as signed, declined or withdrawn.
-It starts on the day a document is uploaded to Skribble.
+The deletion period only applies to completed documents, such as signed, declined or withdrawn if your haven'tactivated the deletion period for all documents.
+The count starts on the day a document is uploaded to Skribble.

 Would you like to introduce the deletion period for all documents?
 Write us a message at support@skribble.com.